-That’s why the best way you can describe a job to be done is with the product itself.
-It’s showing the product that people adopt for the specific job to be done.
-This makes it a lot easier to prove that people use your product because they have a job to be done and since you can see that people are adopting the product, the job is real.
+That’s why the best way you can describe a job-to-be-done is with the product itself.
+It’s showing the product that people adopt for the specific job-to-be-done.
+This makes it a lot easier to prove that people use your product because they have a job-to-be-done and since you can see that people are adopting the product, the job is real.
 You’ve got the proof!

-The best result the jobs to be done theory and process can achieve is product-led growth.
+The best result the jobs-to-be-done theory and process can achieve is product-led growth.
 You want people to get excited about your product.
 You want them to adopt your product.
 And, you want them to commit to your product.

 So, you need to make sure that your product can help people get closer to and/or achieve their goals.
-To do this, you need to help people figure out what their jobs to be done are, and how/why your product can help them complete those jobs.
+To do this, you need to help people figure out what their jobs-to-be-done are, and how/why your product can help them complete those jobs.

 A good way to approach this is by coming up with product concepts.
 Engage users in the process and hear what they have to say about the product.
 What do they like about it?
 What don’t they like about it?
 What excites them?
 Can they visualize themselves using the product?

-Help people visualize the concept of the product as it relates to the jobs to be done.
-Show them what their new, better life can look like once they have adopted your product and used it to fulfill the jobs to be done.
+Help people visualize the concept of the product as it relates to the jobs-to-be-done.
+Show them what their new, better life can look like once they have adopted your product and used it to fulfill the jobs-to-be-done.

-Then, present different scenarios or potential outcomes that can come from using your product.
+The next step is to present different scenarios or potential outcomes that can come from using your product.
 See which of them gets the user the most excited and ask them to pick the one they identify with the most.

-Once you’ve confirmed that, provide your product as a potential solution or a job to be done.
+Once you’ve confirmed that, provide your product as a potential solution or a job-to-be-done.
 Then, talk about prices and how much they would spend to see the type of results from the product.

-All of this gives you a lot of valuable information to help you learn more about your customers, experiment with your product, and use that data to create the best possible product that people can’t wait to adopt.
+These three steps give you a lot of valuable information to help you learn more about your customers, experiment with your product, and use that data to create the best possible product that people can’t wait to adopt.